 - Phone calls can often feel like an inefficient use of time, especially just to quickly confirm an appointment.
 Most people hate being on hold (unless they love looped jazz music), and they don’t like having to re-explain the information they just submitted online.

 - Calling doesn’t guarantee that you’ll get in touch with the other person.
 Eight out of every 10 Americans don’t answer calls from an unknown number.
 Missed calls are inefficient for everyone, and customers can get frustrated when they have to leave a voicemail, knowing that may add another call they have to respond to later.

 - Younger generations often just dislike making and receiving phone calls.
 Millennials are now the leading segment of home buyers, and calling will increasingly fall out of favor as the way to connect.

 The Secret to Setting More Appointments - Text First, Call Second, Text Third.

 Here’s the fail-proof methodology we’ve found when it comes to setting, confirming, and running appointments:

-- Text to schedule the appointment.
-When a lead submits a request, get directly in front of their eyes with this text:
+- Text to Schedule: When a lead submits a request, get directly in front of their eyes with this text:

 Hey [First name] - [Rep name] here with [company name].
 I saw you requested a quote for [Product].
 Do you have 15 minutes to chat about your project on the phone?

-- Call to qualify.
-After texting to confirm a call, use this opportunity to discuss the project in-depth.
-Looking for a good script?
-Check out our fail-proof sales method blog.
+- Call to Qualify: After texting, qualify the lead with a phone call, and use the opportunity to discuss the project in-depth.
+Need a good script?
+Check out our fail-proof sales method.

 “Hey [First name] - thanks for talking with me earlier today.
 Wanted to send over some [product] ideas like we had discussed - [URL link].
 We can’t wait to get your project started - let me know if you have any questions in the meantime!”